 We welcome all inquiries, but we especially invite families and students to visit us when on campus, and we are delighted to answer questions by phone or e-mail.

 Professor Henry Steck, Political Science Department, is coordinator for Jewish Studies.
 Feel free to contact Professor Steck with any questions.
 He may be reached at firstname.lastname@example.org or 607-753-4807.

 Jewish students may be interested in joining Hillel at SUNY Cortland or in attending the events that Hillel sponsors throughout the year.
 For current information on Hillel, contact Professor Steck.
 Hillel seeks to bring Jewish students together for both casual get tog ethers and for holiday events.
 It also seeks to meet the cultural and other interests of Jewish students.

 The religious needs of Jewish students are likely to be met by Temple Brith Sholom, the synagogue in Cortland.
 Hillel maintains a membership in the synagogue, and students are welcome to attend services throughout the year as well as for the High Holy Days.
-Contact professors Steck or Cohen for the name and number of the current president of Temple Brith Sholom.
+Contact Professor Steck for the name and number of the current president of Temple Brith Sholom.

-Events during the year include an annual Holocaust Memorial Program, a campus Passover Seder, a Hanukkah party for children and adults of all ages, as well as a variety of lectures and programs.
-In addition, there are many cultural events of interest that are sponsored by the Jewish Studies Committee, the Interfaith Center, MGS and other campus organizations.
+Events during the year may include a Holocaust Memorial Program, a campus Passover Seder, a Hanukkah party for children and adults of all ages, as well as a variety of lectures and programs.
+In addition, there are many cultural events of interest that are sponsored by the Jewish Studies Committee, the Interfaith Center, the Center for Gender and Intercultural Studies (CGIS) and other campus organizations.